discretize/discretize-guides/builds/thief/power-daredevil/index.md

 <Specialization name="Daredevil" text="Power Daredevil"/> is an incredibly strong build to play in T4 fractals and is a great build to swap to if you play <BuildLink build="Condi Specter" specialization="Specter"/> in CMs.
 In T4s recognising when to swap between <Specialization name="Daredevil" text="Power Daredevil"/> and <Specialization name="Specter" text="Condi Specter"/> will be a massive gain to your team and well worth the extra effort, making thief a very rewarding class to play!
 </Warning>

-The <Specialization name="Daredevil" text="Power Daredevil"/> has great sustained DPS, great burst on stacked trash mobs, good single target burst, brings excellent crowd control and offers <Effect name="Stealth"/>, which paired with top tier mobility thanks to <Skill id= 	"13014"/>, <Skill id="13025"/>, <Skill id="13002"/> and <Skill id="13064"/> can enable fast skips in T4s. <Specialization name="Daredevil"/> has a very simplistic rotation, which makes it fairly easy to play, but due to initiative and energy management, <Specialization name="Daredevil"/> becomes quite hard to master.
+The <Specialization name="Daredevil" text="Power Daredevil"/> has great sustained DPS, great burst on stacked trash mobs, good single target burst, brings excellent crowd control and offers <Effect name="Stealth"/>, which paired with top tier mobility thanks to <Skill id="13014"/>, <Skill id="13025"/>, <Skill id="13002"/> and <Skill id="13064"/> can enable fast skips in T4s. <Specialization name="Daredevil"/> has a very simplistic rotation, which makes it fairly easy to play, but due to initiative and energy management, <Specialization name="Daredevil"/> becomes quite hard to master.

 In fractals <Specialization name="Daredevil" text="Power Daredevil"/> does have some drawbacks: